BuildShip vs Xano: Pricing, Features, and Use Cases for 2026

 The backend is where your data lives, where your APIs run, and how your app stays online when users log in or upload files.

-Both work smoothly with WeWeb, but they follow very different paths.
-Picking the right one can save you thousands of dollars, weeks of effort, and future headaches.
+Both integrate directly with WeWeb, but they work very differently.
+Picking the right one early can save you thousands of dollars and a painful migration later.

 If your team is technical and you want the full power of Postgres with realtime features, triggers, storage, and serverless functions, Supabase is the right choice.
 It feels closest to a traditional engineering workflow.